pldhacks/PldTool/Readme.md

 Full hacks list [here](./Hacks/Index.md)

 ### Mounting the PLD system drive for experimentation or manual hack application
 The following command will leave the pld system drive mounted in `./windows-mnt`, and the dislocker file in `./dislocker-mnt`, if the drive was mounted with the `--bitlocker` argument.
+This works as it disables the automatic unmounting, leaving the drive mounted as it is not unmounted at the end of the run.
 ```bash
 ./pld.py --leave-mount [--bitlocker 991262-991262-991262-991262-991262-991262-991262-991262]
 ```

-The following command will unmount the system drive.
+The following command will unmount the system drive, assuming it is already mounted.
+This unmounts the drive as it just skips the automatic mounting, leaving only the automatic unmounting
 ```bash
 ./pld.py --no-mount
 ```